 - New Mexico vs. Idaho State

-Most FBS teams will begin their seasons during Labor Day weekend for Week 1, including Oregon State at Oklahoma State and Minnesota vs. Florida Atlantic on Thursday, Sept.
+Most FBS teams are scheduled to begin their seasons during Labor Day weekend for Week 1, including Clemson at Georgia Tech, Oregon State at Oklahoma State and Minnesota vs. Florida Atlantic on Thursday, Sept.
 3. On Friday, Sept.
 4, Army plays Bucknell, North Carolina heads to UCF and Indiana visits Wisconsin.
 On Saturday, Sept.
-5, LSU begins its CFP title defense against UTSA, Oregon hosts FCS champion North Dakota State and Michigan visits Washington.
+5, LSU begins its CFP title defense against UTSA, Oregon hosts FCS champion North Dakota State and Michigan visits Washington, among many other games.

 FOOTBALL HISTORY: Notable firsts and milestones